Welcome to the Arizona Agenda

-Our deepest thanks to those of you who ponied up $8 a month or $80 per year to support our work, sight unseen.
+Our deepest thanks to those of you who ponied up to support our work.
 Our even deeper thanks to those of you who signed up as “founding members” (the first of whom was Rachel’s dad).

 Those of you who haven’t signed up as paying subscribers yet, think of it this way: Would you buy us a beer once a month to hear all the crazy stories we can dig up about Arizona politics and government?
 Of course you would!
 That’s all we’re asking.